Solomon-77/pos-inventory/README.md

 - `.env` is needed in api folder directory
 - `npm i [dependencies]` see in `package.json`

+## Usage

+- cd to client directory and run using `npm run dev`
+- cd to api directory and run using `node index.js or nodemon`

 ## License

 This project is licensed under the [MIT License](LICENSE).